Akuli/odotdot/docs/syntax-spec.md

   block that does nothing, and `{ expression }` without a `;` is equivalent to `{ return expression; }`.
 However, `{ statement; expression }` is a syntax error.

+Dotparen call expressions and attribute lookups can be chained, so e.g.
+`x.(y a b c).z` calls `x.y` with the arguments `a b c`, and takes the `z` attribute of the result.

 Here's a list of statements:
 - Function calls: `function arg1 arg2 arg3;` is like the